kcofoni/system-monitoring/README.md

 python -m venv env
 ```

 Next, create a `.env_mon` file in this directory to configure the environment variables needed for the script to function properly.
-An example is given by the `env_mon` file that can be used as a template.
+An example is given by the [env_mon](env_mon) file that can be used as a template.

 ## Usage
-The main file is the python script `mon.pi`.
+The main file is the python script [mon.py](mon.py).
 The latter uses [psutil](https://psutil.readthedocs.io/) library to obtain information on system usage (CPU, memory, disks, network, sensors).

 ### Command line invocation
 Before running the script, please activate the *virtual environment* and source the *env* file (`.env_mon`)